 NO, not in principle.
 Most Central Europeans see so-called Autogas vehicles when one brings gas fuelled vehicles up.
 Autogas has been around for decades.
 It’s a gaseous fuel that can be used for running an Internal Combustion Engine.
 But it’s not LNG.

 LNG is methane, the shortest of all hydrocarbons.
-It’s not naturally explosive (contrary to Autogas), its lighter than air (contrary to Autogas which is why it does not accumulate in underground parkings) and it has been around as a fuel for vehicles much longer than Autogas.
+It’s not naturally explosive (contrary to Autogas), it’s lighter than air (contrary to Autogas which is why it does not accumulate in underground parking) and it has been around as a fuel for vehicles much longer than Autogas.
 LNG is neither corrosive and it’s non-toxic.
 If it spills, your water table won’t be affected.
 It will vaporize harmlessly.

-Autogas is a sideproduct of oil and gas production.
+Autogas is a side product of oil and gas production.
 Nobody drills a hole in the ground for producing Autogas.
 This makes it very exotic and this had also limited its use for fuelling so far.
-Nobody really invests into Autogas anymore which means that its a technology that has run its course.
+Nobody really invests in Autogas anymore which means that it’s a technology that has run its course.

 A little disclaimer here: Autogas is not dangerous.
 It requires more care in its handling than methane does.
 However, we have used gasoline for decades now without giving it a second thought and Autogas is about as dangerous as gasoline is.

-LNG Austria exists also in order to set the record straight.
+LNG Europe is here to set the record straight.